Skip to content

 How do GetAppNiche and Sensor Tower compare at a glance?

 Neither column is “wrong.”
-They are answers to different questions: Sensor Tower answers “what is happening in the global app economy?”, while GetAppNiche answers “should I build this iOS app, and can I beat the apps already there?”
+They are answers to different questions: Sensor Tower answers “what is happening in the global app economy?”, while GetAppNiche answers “should I build this app, and can I beat the apps already shipping in this niche?”

 When is Sensor Tower the better pick?